disasters/eligos/README.md

     }
 }

-fn build_codec() -> Box<Codec<ByteBuf, usize>> {
+// Services will create a codec for each connection.
+This tells them how! fn build_codec() -> Box<Codec<ByteBuf, usize>> {
     Box::new(CountCodec)
 }

-struct ByteAddReceiver {
+// Receivers get requests that are returned by Codecs. struct ByteAddReceiver {
     counter: usize,
 }

-// take requests of usize, return responses of usize impl Receive<usize, usize> for ByteAddReceiver {
+// Take requests of usize, return responses of usize.
+We can use different
+// Codecs for the request and response types. impl Receive<usize, usize> for ByteAddReceiver {
     fn receive(&mut self, client_info: ClientInfo, req_bytes: &usize) -> Option<usize> {
         self.counter += *req_bytes;